June 2014 Senior Activity Calendar

 Host a fun beach party outdoors during this International Surf Music Month.
 Play fun, beach music and serve fruity drinks.
 Encourage residents to play outdoor games, like beach horseshoes.

 At the beach party, set up a volleyball net and have residents sit on either side of the net.
 Give residents a large beach ball to toss back and forth over the net.

 Serve tasty milkshakes to your residents during this National Dairy Month.

 - New Hampshire became the 9th state (1788)

 - Summer begins (June 21 - September 22)

-Encourage residents to enjoy the warm weather by taking a dip in the facility's "pool."
-Set up a kiddy pool out back and fill with water.
+Encourage residents to enjoy the warm weather by taking a dip in the facility's "pool".
+Set up a kiddy pool out back and fill it with water.
 Set chairs around it and have residents sit and splash around in the pool.

-To celebrate the longest day of the year, have residents make their own sun dial.
+To celebrate this longest day of the year, have residents make their own sun dial.

-Serve residents different flavors of popsicles during this warm weather.
+Serve different flavors of popsicles for residents to cool off during this warm weather.